 - Fasten wires down with tape

-- Cover wires with a different material
+- Cover wires with another material

 - Keep wires in cabinets